 11.Limitations of Liability

-In no event shall Panasonic be liable for any losses or damages of whatsoever kind (including direct, indirect, incidental, consequential and punitive damages or loss of profit) arising out of access to, or the use of participation in the Programs, or from any typographical, printing, mechanical, network, electronic, human or other errors that may occur in connection with the Programs, including but not limited to, errors that may occur in connection with the administration of the Programs or incorrect data contained on any website or in an account, whether or not in the contemplation of the parties.
+In no event shall Panasonic be liable for any losses or damages of whatsoever kind (including direct, indirect, incidental, consequential and punitive damages or loss of profit) arising out of access to, or the use of participation in the Programmes, or from any typographical, printing, mechanical, network, electronic, human or other errors that may occur in connection with the Programmes, including but not limited to, errors that may occur in connection with the administration of the Programmes or incorrect data contained on any website or in an account, whether or not in the contemplation of the parties.

 The limitations of liability in this section shall apply to the maximum extent permitted by applicable law.
 Nothing in these Terms shall exclude or limit Panasonic’s liability for death or personal injury caused by negligence or for fraudulent misrepresentation.

-Panasonic’s maximum liability under this Program shall not exceed £50,000.
+Panasonic’s maximum liability under this Programme shall not exceed £50,000.
 In no event shall Panasonic be liable for any indirect loss, consequential loss, loss of profit, loss of business or goodwill.